PtolemyLovesYou/ptolemy/docs/docs/index.md

 :rocket: Try out Ptolemy now using our [Getting Started](getting_started/installation_docker_compose.md) guide!

-## Why Ptolemy?

-!!! danger inline end "Ptolemy is in Alpha!"
+!!! danger "Ptolemy is in Alpha!"
     Ptolemy is still in alpha and we would love your help making it better!
 See our guide on [Contribution](contributing/index.md) to learn more about submitting feedback and contributing.

+## Why Ptolemy?

 ### :building_construction: Systems-First Design
 Ptolemy organizes your ML monitoring across four logical levels (system, subsystem, component, subcomponent) and four data types (input, output, feedback, metadata).
 This structured yet flexible framework makes troubleshooting and optimization intuitive, even for complex ML deployments.
-[Learn more about our data model here](concepts/data_model.md).
+[Learn more about our data model here.](concepts/data_model.md)

 ### :woman_scientist: Direct SQL Access
 Query your data directly with SQL — no black boxes, no limitations.
 While other platforms lock you into rigid semantic layers, Ptolemy lets you run the complex analyses you actually need, using a language you already know.
 Learn more about Ptolemy's SQL capabilities in our guide on Ptolemy's [Query Engine](concepts/query_engine.md).